pynvme/pynvme/doc/pytest.rst

    # a test function with a specified parameter
    make test TESTS="driver_test.py::test_ioworker_iops_multiple_queue[1]"

 *make test* automatically uses the last PCIe NVMe device in the lspci list.
-We can also specify PCIe address of the NVMe device under test (DUT) in command line:
+We can also specify PCIe address of the NVMe device in command line:

 .. code-block:: shell

    sudo python3 -B -m pytest driver_test.py::test_ioworker_simplified_context --pciaddr=03:00.0

-We can even specify the IP address of NVMe over TCP target for the same test case:
+We can even specify the IP address of NVMe over TCP target to run the same test case:

 .. code-block:: shell

    sudo python3 -B -m pytest driver_test.py::test_ioworker_simplified_context --pciaddr=10.24.48.17

-Yes, pynvme supports both PCIe and TCP NVMe devices!
+You can find that pynvme supports both PCIe and TCP NVMe devices seemlessly!